TWcamel/SSO/README.md

 # SSO
-This is a simple implementation of Simplify Swarm Optimization
+This is a simple implementation of Simplify Swarm Optimization and add Multiprocessing function

 ## Run